Charles Matthau: Life and career

 In 1995, he directed and produced the critically acclaimed evocative rendering of Truman Capote's autobiographical novel, The Grass Harp.
 The story is based on an orphaned boy's atmospheric tale watching the eccentric grown-ups in a small town experiencing freedom, love, individuality, and storytelling, with upstanding tech touches.
 According to Chris Hicks, writing for Movie Critic, "The Grass Harp is a low-key character drama with flourishes of humor, and it's loaded with wonderful performances from an all-star ensemble cast...
 In fact, the film is so mature and sensitive that it's hard to believe the director is only in his mid-30s."

 In 1996, he directed the television movie, The Marriage Fool (aka Love After Death), casting his father, Walter Matthau, and Carol Burnett, telling a story of boundless love free from the conformity chains and preconceived notions of time.
 He also played the role of a salesperson.
 The Marriage Fool was ranked the number 1 program of the week with a 14.0 Nielsen rating and a 23 share on CBS Television Network.

-He is overseeing two television mini-series, 1920 The Year of The Six Presidents, based on the book by historian David Pietrusza and T.D.
+He was overseeing two television mini-series, 1920 The Year of The Six Presidents, based on the book by historian David Pietrusza and T.D.
 Riznor's Freaky Deaky High, book series for TV, accumulating Riznor's novels, Killer Ride, Student Boy, Photo Bomb, and The Locker, untangling the high school gambit with a touch of suspense.
 Critic Anthony D'Alessandro said that "The project is being billed as a Black Mirror but set at the same high school, with each episode in regards to its protag running the social gamut of freshman, sophomore, junior, senior, rich kid, poor kid, model, cast-out, tech-head and more."

 He attended the University of Southern California, where he met his first wife, Michele Bauer.
 His former wife, Ashley, and he were seen on an episode of HGTV's Selling New York in June 2013.
 Ashley is a dancer and working on her own teahouse.